 Il Battery drain it is not excessive and the day is easily covered with normal use, but overall it is difficult to pass the 3 hours of screen on by alternating between WiFi and data.

-You can get a few minutes more autonomy thanks to the permissions of the app, a function similar to that of CyanogenMod but not as complete as the latter.
+You can get a few more minutes of autonomy thanks to the permissions of the app, a function similar to that of CyanogenMod but not as complete as the latter.
 Function that I find very useful for apps like Facebook that weigh so much on the battery.

-However DOOGEE boasts the Y100 Pro as a device capable of reaching the 70% in just 30 minutes!
+However DOOGEE boasts the Y100 Pro as a device capable of achieving the 70% in just 30 minutes!

 NO. It's not true.
-In an hour, from off, it is almost difficult to reach the 50%.
+In an hour, from off, it is almost difficult to reach 50%.
 A full charge takes around two hours.
-An improvement can only be seen with a charger from 2A.
+An improvement can only be seen with a 2A.